Economy of South Carolina: Tourism in Charleston

 Charleston became an international tourist destination largely due to the city's historic center, culinary scene, and the leadership of Joe Riley, the city's mayor for almost forty years.
 First elected in 1975, Riley rejuvenated the city's downtown and ensured Charleston became the destination for Spoleto Festival USA, a large performance arts festival.
 In the last three decades, the number of tourists and residents in Charleston grew significantly.
 From 1985 to 2018, the number of tourists almost quadrupled from 2 million to 7.3 million.
 Tourism accounted for an economic impact of $8 billion in 2018.
 The population of the tri-county area, consisting of Charleston, Berkeley, and Dorchester counties, has grown from almost 507,000 residents in 1990 to 787,643 residents in 2018; far surpassing estimates made in the early 2000s.

 Growth in Charleston and the surrounding counties has not been without its issues.
 The increase in population has also coincided with increased vehicular traffic.
 The Lowcountry Corridor Plan, a planned $2 billion expansion of the region's highways, is meant to address the area's congestion.
 The city also grapples with gentrification.
 As the city began developing, African American families began moving out of the downtown area.
 For instance, from 1950 to 1920, the number of residents in Charleston's East Side neighborhood who were black decreased 74% from 1950 to 2010 while the percent of white residents who moved to the neighborhood rose 83% during that period.

-Charleston's tourism industry took awhile to come to fruition.
+Charleston's tourism industry took a while to come to fruition.
 Following the boom in tourism during the 1880s, Charleston was largely bypassed by visitors on their way to Florida.
 The travelers who did visit Charleston were attracted by the city's ruins and overgrown gardens such as Magnolia Plantation and Gardens.
 In the interwar period, Charleston's large inventory of old homes started to be seen as an asset to be preserved.
 The best-selling novel Porgy written in 1925 by DuBose Heyward was instrumental in making Charleston a tourist attraction.
 White visitors, roughly 47,000 visitors came to the city from 1929 to 1930, saw the city's African American population as a sight to be seen.
 One of the city's largest attractions during the interwar period was put on by the Society for the Preservation of Spirituals, an organization of wealthy white Charlestonians who sang (and appropriated) slave spirituals.
 For most of the twentieth century, Charleston tourism boosters offered a false and gentile perception of what Charleston had been like during the antebellum period.